-Classic Infantile -Symptoms appear around 6 months of age
+Classic Infantile Tay-Sachs -Symptoms appear around 6 months of age.

-Juvenile -Symptoms typically appear between ages 2 and 5, but can occur anytime during childhood
+Juvenile Tay-Sachs -Symptoms typically appear between ages 2 and 5, but can occur anytime during childhood.

-Late Onset -Symptoms typically appear in adolescence or early adulthood, but can appear later
+Late Onset Tay-Sachs -Symptoms typically appear in adolescence or early adulthood, but can appear later.

 Anyone can be a carrier of Tay-Sachs.
 When both parents are carriers, each child has a 25% of having the disease.
 The carrier rate for the general population is 1/250.
 Some evidence suggests people of Irish / British Isle descent have an increased risk over the general population between 1/50 to 1/150.
 French Canadians, Louisiana Cajuns and Ashkenazi Jews are all considered high risk with a carrier rate of 1/27.

-History - named for Warren Tay and Bernard Sachs
+History of Tay-Sachs Disease - named for Warren Tay and Bernard Sachs